florin977/FluidSim/README.md

 # FluidSim
-A Fluid Simulation written using SDL and Vulkan, all in the C programming language
+A Fluid Simulation written using SDL3 and Vulkan, all in the C programming language